hekonsek/ansible-role-ec2-firewall-port/README.md

 ## Installation

-    ansible-galaxy install hekonsek.ec2-firewal-port,0.0
+    ansible-galaxy install hekonsek.ec2-firewal-port,0.1

 ## Role variables

-- `keyName` - name that should be assigned to the uploaded SSH public key
+- `group` - name of the security group to create and use.
+Default value is `default`.

 ## Example playbook